How to Drive Safely in Snow

 If you start skidding, steer into it

-This might sound counterintuitive, but steering into a skid is the best thing you can do.
-Definitely avoid slamming your foot down on the brakes!
+It might sound counterintuitive, but steering into a skid is the best thing you can do.
+Avoid slamming your foot down on the brakes.

 Use your headlights

 Day lights won’t be enough if it’s snowing, so it’s best to opt for dipped headlights.
-However, if visibility drops below 100 meters, turn your fog lights on.
+However, turn your fog lights on if visibility drops below 100 metres.

 Stick to the beaten path